SDU-Software-Engineering/opn/rmi/BankingForRMI/README.txt

 The example is documented in a video podcast on the course youtube channel

-Package overview (corresponding to layers): dk.sdu.mmmi.opn.banking.gui: GUI for the application, main method dk.sdu.mmmi.opn.banking.model: Simple bank model (There is no persistence layer.)
+Package overview (corresponding to layers): dk.sdu.mmmi.opn.banking.client: GUI for the application, main method, controller dk.sdu.mmmi.opn.banking.server: Simple bank server representation model dk.sdu.mmmi.opn.banking.common: Data shared between client and server (There is no persistence layer.)